isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 * [Tree Dots](https://www.thetreedots.com/){:target="_blank"} aims to reduce the amount of food waste by creating a marketplace to link people with unsold inventory to potential buyers so as to not let them end up in the bin.

 * [UglyFood](https://www.uglyfood.com.sg/){:target="_blank"} is an F&B social enterprise that fights food waste as a result of cosmetic filtering.

+* [Good for Food](https://www.goodforfood.sg/){:target="_blank"} is an IoT start-up that empowers hotels and large commercial kitchens with data analytics to understand their food waste generation and reduce their food waste, costs and environmental footprint.